Carolee Schneemann: 1980s–2010s

 Schneemann said that in the 1980s her work was sometimes considered by various feminist groups to be an insufficient response to many feminist issues of the time.
-Her 1994 piece Mortal Coils commemorated fifteen friends and colleagues who had died over the period of two years including Hannah Wilke, John Cage, and Charlotte Moorman.
+Her 1994 piece Mortal Coils commemorated 15 friends and colleagues who had died over two years, including Hannah Wilke, John Cage, and Charlotte Moorman.
 The piece consisted of rotating mechanisms from which hung coiled ropes while slides of the commemorated artists were shown on the walls.

-From 1981 to 1988, Schneemann's piece Infinity Kisses was put on display at the San Francisco Museum of Modern Art.
-The wall installation consisting of 140 self-shot images, depicted Schneemann kissing her cat at various angles.
+From 1981 to 1988, Schneemann's piece Infinity Kisses was displayed at the San Francisco Museum of Modern Art.
+The wall installation, consisting of 140 self-shot images, depicted Schneemann kissing her cat at various angles.

-In December 2001, she unveiled Terminal Velocity, which consisted of a group of photographs of people falling to their deaths from the World Trade Center following the September 11, 2001 attacks.
-Along with another of Schneemann's works which used the same images, Dark Pond, Schneemann sought to "personalize" the victims of the attack.
-To achieve this, she digitally enhanced and enlarged the figures in the images, isolating the figures from the surroundings.
+In December 2001, she unveiled Terminal Velocity, which consisted of a group of photographs of people falling to their deaths from the World Trade Center during the September 11, 2001 attacks.
+In this and another of Schneemann's works that used the same images, Dark Pond, Schneemann sought to "personalize" the attacks' victims by digitally enhancing and enlarging the figures in the images, isolating them from their surroundings.

 Schneemann continued to produce art later in life, including the 2007 installation Devour, which featured videos of recent wars contrasted with everyday images of United States daily life on dual screens.

 She was interviewed for the 2010 film !Women Art Revolution.

+2010s−2020s

+In 2020, Schneemann's work was included in a major group show at the Pérez Art Museum Miami, Florida.
+My Body, My Rules investigated the artistic practices of 23 female-identified artists in the 21st century, including Louise Bourgeois, Ida Applebroog, Cindy Sherman, Lorna Simpson, Ana Mendieta, Wanguechi Mutu, Mickalene Thomas, and Francesca Woodman.

+Personal life

+While living in London briefly in 1973, Schneemann met light artist Anthony McCall.
+When she moved back to New York, he followed her there.

 Themes

-One of Schneemann's primary focuses in her work was the separation between eroticism and the politics of gender.
-Her cat Kitch, which was featured in works such as Fuses (1967) and Kitch's Last Meal (1978), was a major figure in Schneemann's work for almost twenty years.
-She used Kitch as an "objective" observer to her and Tenney's sexual activities, as she stated that she was unaffected by human mores.
+One of Schneemann's work's primary focuses was the separation between eroticism and the politics of gender.
+Her cat Kitch, which was featured in works such as Fuses (1967) and Kitch's Last Meal (1978), was a major figure in her work for almost 20 years.
+Schneemann used Kitch as an "objective" observer to her and James Tenney's sexual activities, saying that she was unaffected by human mores.
 One of her later cats, Vesper, was featured in the photographic series Infinity Kisses (1986).
-In a wall-size collection of 140 photos, Schneemann documented her daily kisses with Vesper and documented "the artist at life".
+In a wall-size collection of 140 photos, Schneemann documented her daily kisses with Vesper and "the artist at life."
 With numerous works foregrounding the centrality of feline companions in Schneemann's life, scholars now locate her work as significant for new accounts of human-animal relations.

-She listed as an aesthetic influence on herself and James Tenney the poet Charles Olson, especially to the collage Maximus at Gloucester but also in general, "in relationship to his concern for deep imagery, sustained metaphor, and also that he had been researching Tenney’s ancestors", despite his occasional sexist comments.
+Schneemann listed as an aesthetic influence on herself and James Tenney the poet Charles Olson, especially the collage Maximus at Gloucester but also in general, "in relationship to his concern for deep imagery, sustained metaphor, and also that he had been researching Tenney’s ancestors", despite his occasional sexist comments.